romainsacchi/carculator/docs/modeling.rst

 -  :math:`m_{curb}` being the vehicle curb mass, in kg

--  :math:`fuel` being the fuel mass, in kg
+-  :math:`m_fuel` being the fuel mass, in kg

--  :math:`charger` being the electric onboard charge mass, in kg
+-  :math:`m_charger` being the electric onboard charge mass, in kg

--  :math:`conv` being the current converter, in kg
+-  :math:`m_conv` being the current converter, in kg

--  :math:`inv` being the current AC/DC inverter, in kg
+-  :math:`m_inv` being the current AC/DC inverter, in kg

--  :math:`distr` being the power distribution unit, in kg
+-  :math:`m_distr` being the power distribution unit, in kg

--  :math:`comb` being the combustion engine mass, in kg
+-  :math:`m_comb` being the combustion engine mass, in kg

--  :math:`elec` being the electric motor mass, in kg
+-  :math:`m_elec` being the electric motor mass, in kg

--  :math:`pwt` being the powertrain mass, in kg
+-  :math:`m_pwt` being the powertrain mass, in kg

--  :math:`fcstack` being the fuel cell stack mass, in kg
+-  :math:`m_fcstack` being the fuel cell stack mass, in kg

--  :math:`fcauxbop` being the fuel cell auxiliary components mass, in kg
+-  :math:`m_fcauxbop` being the fuel cell auxiliary components mass, in kg

--  :math:`battcell` being the battery cell mass, in kg
+-  :math:`m_battcell` being the battery cell mass, in kg

--  :math:`battbop` being the battery auxiliary components mass, in kg
+-  :math:`m_battbop` being the battery auxiliary components mass, in kg

--  :math:`fcessbop` being the fuel cell essential components mass, in kg
+-  :math:`m_fcessbop` being the fuel cell essential components mass, in kg

--  :math:`fueltank` being the fuel tank mass, in kg
+-  :math:`m_fueltank` being the fuel tank mass, in kg

 For each iteration, the tank-to-wheel energy consumption (i.e., the